 Karen Gianuario | Chief Operating Officer

 Karen Gianuario joined Caminar for Mental Health in September 2013 as Senior Director of Business Development and Operations.
 She brings over 25 years of experience in the private, for-profit sector from her tenure at See’s Candies where she held positions of progressive management responsibility in the areas of procurement, operations, product and product line development.
-She served as the Director of Procurement for her final 10 years with the company.
+Karen served as the Director of Procurement for her final 10 years with the company.

 Richard Gordon | Government Relations Officer

 Richard Gordon joined Caminar in a newly formed executive position in January 2017.
-As Government Relations Officer, Mr. Gordon, who recently completed 24 years in elected office, including three terms representing the 21st and 24th Assembly Districts (San Francisco Peninsula/Silicon Valley), will lead initiatives to support Caminar’s growth in San Mateo County and northern Santa Clara County.
+As Government Relations Officer, Rich, who recently completed 24 years in elected office, including three terms representing the 21st and 24th Assembly Districts (San Francisco Peninsula/Silicon Valley), will lead initiatives to support Caminar’s growth in San Mateo County and northern Santa Clara County.

-Over the years, Mr. Gordon has served on the Boards of Directors of several organizations, including the Redwood City Chamber of Commerce, Child Advocacy Council, and Rebuilding Together Peninsula, and on advisory committees of such organizations as the Junior League of Palo Alto-Mid Peninsula and Family & Children Services of Silicon Valley (FCS), which completed its merger with Caminar in January.
+Over the years, Rich has served on the Boards of Directors of several organizations, including the Redwood City Chamber of Commerce, Child Advocacy Council, and Rebuilding Together Peninsula, and on advisory committees of such organizations as the Junior League of Palo Alto-Mid Peninsula and Family & Children Services of Silicon Valley (FCS), which completed its merger with Caminar in January.

 Diana Neiman | Executive Director, FCS Division